vipuly4dav/vipuly4dav.github.io/_projects/project_beauty_inc_dashboard.md

 #### Recommendation

-Focus on increasing average order value by building customer loyalty.
+We can focus on increasing average order value by building customer loyalty.
 With customer’s making repeat purchases, average order value will increase.

-### Annual Overall Sales Growth of 20% with a higher target of 30% for `Corporate` segment
+### Annual Overall Sales Growth of 20% (30% for `Corporate` segment)

 The annual overall sales growth target of 20% was met in all years starting from 2021 till 2023.
 However, the `Corporate` sales growth target of 30% has not been achieved yet in any year.
 In the most recent 2 years (2022 and 2023), `Corporate` sales growth has hovered around 25%.